Aronnax9000/MamaSaidStringBand/lyrics/ColdDarkSea.md

 you don't have to think of me
 think of me no more
 no more
-pack your cabin full of lies
+pack your cabinets full of lies
 about the way things used to be

 Write it in your journal